Home for a Rest: Popularity

 The song was one of two Canadian songs (the other being "Do the Bearcat" by David Wilcox) to appear on the 1998 compilation album Frosh, alongside such party anthems as Iggy Pop's "Lust for Life", The Village People's "YMCA", Denis Leary's "Asshole", and Beastie Boys' "(You Gotta) Fight for Your Right (To Party!)".

 In 1999, the song was named to CFNY's Top 1002 New Rock Songs of All Time, ranking 689th behind R.E.M.'s "Shiny Happy People" and ahead of Robert Palmer's "Looking for Clues".
 In 2007, CFNY named it No. 8 on their Top 102 Canadian New Rock Songs of All Time.

 In 2005, "Home for a Rest" was named the 22nd greatest Canadian song of all time in a listener vote on the CBC Radio One series 50 Tracks: The Canadian Version.

 The song is also frequently covered by other Canadian folk rock bands, including Mudmen and Enter the Haggis.
 Spirit of the West's original recording has also occasionally been misattributed to Great Big Sea on YouTube and in online lyrics databases.

 A limited edition single was released for the 2014 Record Store Day.

-At a November 2017 fundraising benefit concert for Mann's medical care at Vancouver's Commodore Ballroom, the participants recorded a tribute version of the song onsite prior to the concert; participants included Jim Cuddy, Sarah McLachlan, Ed Robertson, Barney Bentall, Colin James, Shari Ulrich, and Jim Byrnes.
+At a November 2017 fundraising benefit concert for Mann's medical care at Vancouver's Commodore Ballroom, the participants recorded a tribute version of the song onsite prior to the concert; participants included Alan Doyle, Jim Cuddy, Sarah McLachlan, Ed Robertson, Barney Bentall, Colin James, Shari Ulrich, and Jim Byrnes.

 From 2005 to 2016, "Home for a Rest" was the fifth best-selling digitally downloaded 1990s song by a Canadian artist in Canada and the best-selling digitally downloaded 1990s song by a Canadian band in Canada.

 In 2022, "Home for a Rest" was voted British Columbia's favourite song by a local artist in a Twitter bracket organised by the CBC's Justin McElroy, narrowly beating out "Call Me Maybe" by Carly Rae Jepsen in the final.
 Other finalists in the Top 5 were Nelly Furtado's "I'm Like a Bird", Raffi's "Baby Beluga" and Sarah McLachlan's "I Will Remember You".